-- 4.23 Councillor Rawlings submitted a complaint by email dated 10 July 2018 (attached at WC 8). - 4.24 Councillor Rawlings alleged that Council Councillor Gillard had no respect for any Councillors, bullied the Council staff, phoned her at home to persuade her to tell lies about other Councillors, released information to the press from a confidential meeting, lied to the public, brought the Council into disrepute and misused his position in a by-election by backing a candidate to improperly confer an advantage.
+- 4.23 Councillor Rawlings submitted a complaint by email dated 10 July 2018 (attached at WC 8). - 4.24 Councillor Rawlings alleged that Council Councillor O'Nolan had no respect for any Councillors, bullied the Council staff, released information to the press from a confidential meeting, lied to the public, brought the Council into disrepute, misused his position in a by-election by backing a candidate to improperly confer an advantage and failed to have regard to advice and to give reasons for his decisions.